qYuki/hanamaru/pages/donations.md

 - Extra chat features
 - Access to /nick command
 - Increased the amount of /sethome up to 3
-- Increaseed the amount of /rp claim up to 5 claims
+- Increased the amount of /rp claim up to 5 claims
 - Increased the amount of block limits you can claim with /rp claim up to 4500 blocks (before 2700 blocks)
 - Adds $5.000 balance to your account once
 - Gives you a Donat Crate Key & 3 Vote Crate Keys